kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 - Make the behavior change enabled by default by changing the feature gate to true by default instead of false by default.
 - Discussions went back and forth on whether this should go directly to GA as a fix or alpha as a feature gate.
 It seems this should be the default security posture for pullIfNotPresent as it is not clear to admins/users that an image pulled by a first pod with authentication can be used by a second pod without authentication.
 The performance cost should be minimal as only the manifest needs to be re-authenticated.
 But after further review and discussion with MrunalP we'll go ahead and have a kubelet feature gate with default off for alpha in v1.22.
 - Set the flag at some other scope e.g. pod spec (doing it at the pod spec was rejected by SIG-Node).
-- For beta/ga we may revisit/replace the in memory hash map in kubelet design, with an extention to the CRI API for having the container runtime ensure the image instead of kubelet.
+- For beta/ga we may revisit/replace the in memory hash map in kubelet design, with an extension to the CRI API for having the container runtime ensure the image instead of kubelet.

 ## Infrastructure Needed [optional]